Bare Metal#

 Note

 You don't need to provision bare metal hosts at this stage.
-Provisioning should happen later as part of this process.
+Provisioning should happen later as part of a cluster deployment.

 -